Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Conclusion

 \section{Conclusion}

 We have developed a complete electrohydrodynamic lubrication theory for the free motion of a charged cylinder near a charged flat wall, within an ionic solution.
 Specifically, combining hydrodynamic lubrication theory, Debye-H\"uckel electrostatics, and Nernst-Planck electrokinetics, we have derived the three coupled equations of motion for the normal, longitudinal and rotational degrees of freedom of the cylinder.
-As such, our results extend the classical Faxen-Brenner-like mobility matrix, near a wall, when surface charges and dissolved ions are incorporated.
+As such, our results extend the classical Fax\'en-Brenner description of wall-corrected mobility in Stokes flow by incorporating surface charges, dissolved ions, and electroviscous effects.
 We then investigated the solutions of these equations by a combination of numerical resolutions and asymptotic analysis, through three canonical situations with an increasing number of degrees of freedom.
 Our results show the emergence of an electroviscous lift force, which becomes prominent at large P\'eclet numbers.
 While an asymptotic scaling is retrieved for such a lift force, as in previous works from the literature, our work allows to generalize it beyond usual approximations and with the intricate coupling of multiple degrees of freedom.
 Extending the current framework to the spherical case, adding complex boundaries, and accounting for thermal fluctuations in the colloidal motion~\cite{ye2025brownian} in some asymptotic regimes, would be relevant future developments.